 - Summarize the PPS Credentialing process and the structure requirements of the Masters in Educational Counseling at National University.

 - Compare appropriate observational skills through interviews, observations, and shadowing.

 - Analyze the variety of student support programs that work together at the school site.

 - Appraise the history and foundation, and current standards of the school counseling profession.

 - Argue the merit of school counseling professional associations and their role in advocacy.

 - Demonstrate graduate level skills in communication both verbally and in writing.

-- Appraise the ACA & ASCA ethical standards.
+- Appraise the ACA and ASCA ethical standards.